 Any variant of Godzilla's Breath Weapon, be it Red, Golden or Spiraling Red all count as such.
-When things are hit with them, they die almost universally and they often rearranges the landscape.
+When things are hit with them, they die almost universally, and they often rearrange the landscape.
 Godzilla's usually occur after a brief chargeup period.

 The "Hammer", the primary weapon equipped to the city-destroyers in Independence Day certainly qualify.